n00bsaiboth/nextjs-blog/posts/finally-found-a-job.md

 ---
-title: 'The search is finally over, I am a software Developer trainee at Citrus Solutions'
+title: 'The search is finally over, I am a software Developer at Citrus Solutions'
 date: '2022-05-17'
 ---